Secret-Hitler-Dev/secret_hitler/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/Secret-Hitler-Dev/secret_hitler/issues).

+Note: All PRs must pass existing unit tests and if any new features are introduced, please add necessary unittests.

 ## Show your support